-A body of literature has demonstrated the importance of cognitive and noncognitive skills in the workforce.
-ETS has initiated numerous research projects and activities targeting workforce and workforce readiness issues, collaborating with the business community, educational institutions and nonprofit organizations.
+A body of literature has demonstrated the importance of cognitive and noncognitive skills in the workplace.
+ETS has initiated numerous research projects and activities targeting workplace and career readiness issues, collaborating with the business community, educational institutions and nonprofit organizations.

-To learn more about our work in this area, visit Job Readiness and 21st Century Skills Initiative or check out this selection of recent ETS-authored or co-authored publications.
+To learn more about our work in this area, check out this selection of recent ETS-authored or co-authored publications.

 The following is a sample of our work in this area of research: